Read your latest personalised notifications

-The goal of this award is to help young candidates to obtain research experience in a high standard academic centre which will enable them contribute to the improvement of academic standards upon return to their own country.
-With this goal in mind, preference is given to applicants from countries or regions where modern Clinical Cardiology is not yet strong, provided that there is enough evidence that the applicants can, after the research period, contribute to the improvement of Clinical Cardiology upon return to their home country.
+Research grants of €25,000 provide an opportunity for medical graduates and researchers to undertake specialised cardiovascular research in an ESC member country's centre of excellence.
+The goal is to help young candidates obtain research experience in a high-standard academic centre which will enable them to contribute to the improvement of academic standards upon returning to their own country.
+With this goal in mind, preference is given to applicants from countries or regions where modern clinical cardiology is not yet strong, provided there is enough evidence that the applicants can, after the research period, contribute to the improvement of clinical cardiology in their home country.

 Research periods related to the ESC grant may be undertaken for any period from three months to one year.

-Research Grants recipients will receive a lump sum, up to a maximum of 25,000 Euros for a 12-month period for their daily subsistence.
-The granted amount will be calculated pro rata, according to the length of the research period.
+Research grants recipients will receive a lump sum up to a maximum of €25,000 for a 12-month period for their daily subsistence.
+The grant will be calculated pro rata according to the length of the research period.

 Proposals may be submitted for specialised research or further research training or, in the case of medical graduates, for training in a basic subject.